 A non-refundable deposit of \$200 is required at time of registration to secure a child care space for each child.
-Deposit will be applied to the first month child care fees.
+Deposit will be applied to the last month child care fees if appropriate notice is provided.

 Repayment

 The YMCA-YWCA of Vancouver Island is committed to ensuring that parents receive any repayments (i.e. overpayment, prepaid fees for services not rendered, etc.) within 5 business days.